 Yet, I myself have had to deal with this same type of attitude.
 Who are you to talk about food or write about it?
 Or, who are you to question?

 If I spent all that time learning to be a skilled cook, well, who knows, by this time, I might be a chef.
 If you yourself put as much effort into becoming a great cook as some chefs do into deciding who is a chef, you yourself might deserve the title.
-The word chef no longer means chief.
+Again, the word chef no longer means chief.
 It refers to a highly skilled professional cook.

 Opinions are Rarely Formed, They are Borrowed

 When it comes to opinions about cooking, chefs, and pretty much everything else, you should know a dirty little secret: Most people don’t have opinions, they simply repeat opinions.
 For example, a likely source for opinions about becoming a chef is Anthony Bourdain.
-Thanks to his writing skills and his celebrity status, his opinions on this, especially from the oft-published “So You Wanna Be a Chef” have become de-rigour.
+Thanks to his writing skills and his celebrity status, his opinions on this, especially from the oft-published “So You Wanna Be a Chef” have become de-rigor.
 Yet, few seem to recognize it as opinion, based on one person’s experiences and attitudes.

 It is not that these opinions have no basis in fact.
-Culinary school graduates, as I have pointed out many times, will often have a lot of debt, even more than other studients, but will be lucky if they make just $12 an hour, and likely, they will start out making $8 or $9.
+Culinary school graduates, as I have pointed out many times, will often have a lot of debt, even more than other students, but will be lucky if they make just $12 an hour, and likely, they will start out making $8 or $9.

-But then, we have many references to ‘working at Applebees’ being basically a food technician job requiring two hours training.
+But then, we have many references to ‘working at Applebees’ being basically a food technician job requiring two hours of training.
 Where does this come from?
 Not from people who have worked at Applebees, but from the article mentioned above.

-People make much of the “harsh realities” of restaurant or food service life.
+People make much of the “harsh realities” of restaurant or foodservice life.
 Long hours, low pay, lack of scalability, etc. The sacrifices.
 The passion it takes.
-It is almost absurd once you consider that this differs from many other careers not one bit.
+It is almost absurd once you consider that this differs from many other careers, not one bit.
 If a person wrote with “style” about hospital life, we’d be getting the same opinions on “should you become a nurse” or “should you become a doctor.”
 Along with those opinions would come ruminations on drug and alcohol abuse, as well.
 But there is one crucial difference.
 Once you are finished with your educational requirements and internships, etc. nobody will tell you that you are not a nurse or not a doctor.

 Do doctors and nurses have to deal with young know-it-alls straight out of school?
 Of course.
 Do they react to this by suggesting that a doctor is not a doctor or a nurse is not a nurse until some arbitrary and ill-defined level of experience is reached?
 No.

 You can embark on any education, and enter any career, and then find that it is not right for you.
 This does not make cooking unique.
 Yet, even those who point out that these truths apply to many other fields fail to see the irony.
-While many people may have similar experiences, each person’s career is unique, and any one person can disprove the stereotype.
+While many people may have similar experiences, each person’s career is unique, and anyone person can disprove the stereotype.
 As for the definition of chef, there may never be a satisfactory operational definition.
 And, it probably doesn’t matter as much as your personal career goals and sense of accomplishment and satisfaction.